Food Allergy Management

 Staff Training

 We are an AllerTrain® university.
-Our staff are trained on allergens and food preparation.
-We do have registered dietitians on staff who are certified AllerTrain trainers.
-The chef and manager at each location are available to answer questions and can have foods prepared following allergen free protocol.
+Our staff are trained on allergens and food preparation, and our registered dietitians are certified AllerTrain trainers.
+At each location, ask to talk with the chef or manager if you have questions about allergen protocols.
 Student staff also receive training on food allergies and Celiac disease.

 Allergen Identification